• Skip to primary navigation

 Marinara sauce garnished with some basil leaves.

-• Healthy:- gluten-free, free from added sugars, vegan, paleo, whole30-friendly, and made with wholesome ingredients, this fresh paleo spaghetti sauce is better than any storebought sauce you could buy because it does not contain any artificial ingredients.
-As they say, homemade is indeed best!
+• Healthy:- it is keto, gluten-free, free from added sugars, vegan, paleo-friendly, whole30-friendly, and made with wholesome ingredients.
+It also does not contain any artificial ingredients; as they say, homemade is indeed best!

-• Convenient:- it can easily be made from scratch using canned or fresh tomatoes, making it absolutely convenient.
+• Convenient:- this hearty marinara sauce can easily be made from scratch using canned or fresh tomatoes, making it absolutely convenient.

-• So many uses:- use this tasty tomato sauce for your low carb and paleo pizzas, casseroles, pastas, meatloaf, meatballs or for other flavorful meals that call for tomato or spaghetti sauce.
-Not on a paleo or keto diet but still want to keep it healthy?
-Then this recipe is just the thing for you!!
+• So many uses:- use this tasty tomato sauce for your pizzas, casseroles, pastas, meatloaf, meatballs or for other flavorful meals that call for tomato or spaghetti sauce.

 You don't need much for this recipe!
 Just a handful of items from the local farmers' market or grocery store.